Mostly united over covid relief, Democrats face divisions over Biden’s massive second economic plan

 “We have the recovery plan well in hand.
 It’s ready to go.
 Everybody is talking already about what’s next,” Beyer said.
 “The zeitgeist is Biden would like it to be $2 trillion-plus for the infrastructure package.”

-White House spokeswoman Jen Psaki said Wednesday that Biden’s next plan “will make historic investments in infrastructure — in the auto industry, in transit, in the power sector — creating millions of good union jobs, and in the process, also addressing the climate crisis head-on.”
+White House spokeswoman Jen Psaki said Wednesday that Biden’s plan “will make historic investments in infrastructure — in the auto industry, in transit, in the power sector — creating millions of good union jobs, and in the process, also addressing the climate crisis head-on.”
 It’s unclear when the package will be officially unveiled.
 Biden said Jan.
 14 that he would lay out his recovery plan during his first appearance before a joint session of Congress the following month, but no date was announced.

 Psaki said Wednesday that he would not detail plans for the next legislation until the $1.9 trillion relief bill is passed and signed into law, suggesting a recalibration as the White House takes additional time to order its priorities.

 Democrats are unified in principle on the need to address the nation’s crumbling infrastructure and combat climate change, as well as other key goals of Biden’s agenda.
 But they will face steep divisions on how to enact those policies, torn between climate hawks and moderates over how aggressively to reduce production of natural gas and whether to enact a tax on gas or carbon, among other potential pressure points.